Sort by

 We source dairy in two ways.

-Our overall dairy sustainable strategy is driven by our internal Dairy for You initiative and the external industry-wide Sustainable Dairy Partnership (SDP).
-Both of these initiatives play an essential role in driving a major shift in the way we source and produce nutritious dairy ingredients as part of our net zero journey.
+Our overall dairy strategy is driven by our Responsible Sourcing Core Requirements, our internal Rethink Dairy initiative and the external industrywide Sustainable Dairy Partnership (SDP).
+These initiatives play an essential role in how we source and produce nutritious dairy ingredients as part of our net zero journey.

-Our Dairy for You initiative aims to continuously improve our sourcing operations and to transparently share our progress with key stakeholders, including consumers.
+Our Rethink Dairy initiative aims to continuously improve our sourcing operations and to transparently share our progress with key stakeholders, including consumers.
 It encompasses:

 • Quality

-Delivering full milk traceability and ensuring food safety
+Delivering full milk traceability and ensuring food safety, through the use of digital tools and third-party audits.

 Worker in dairy factory